stiofanEimeid/graphic-design-services/README.md

 #### Project Goals

-Phantistry is an e-commerce site that provides graphic design services.
+'Agents of Design' is an e-commerce site that provides graphic design services.
 It provides hand-drawn illustrations as well as hand drawn assets for websites to add a dose of creativity and authenticity to a brand.

 This site serves as my submission for the fourth and final milestone of the Code Institutes Full Stack Software Development Diploma, as part the Full Stack Frameworks module.